icaroribeiro/hash-code-challenge/README.md

 TEST_DB_PASSWORD=password
 TEST_DB_HOST=testdb
 TEST_DB_PORT=27017
-TEST_DB_NAME=mytestdb
+TEST_DB_NAME=testdb
 ```

 **Important note**

-After the project has been successfully executed, it is possible to check the records of the development and test databases resulting from the operations carried out.
+After the project has been successfully executed, it is possible to check the data of the development and test databases resulting from the operations carried out.

-To do this, we must **always** inform the username and password that were previously defined by the database environment variables prior to accessing information, as indicated by the commands below:

 ```
 $ docker exec -it <Docker container's id of the corresponding database> /bin/bash